Coopydood/ultimate-macOS-KVM/docs/AutoPilot.md

 ## 12. macOS Recovery image file
 To install macOS, you'll need an image of the macOS Recovery.

 The script can automatically download a recovery image of a macOS version of your choosing, or you can use one you already have.
-If you are using a custom image, it should be in the ***.img** format.
+If you are using a custom image, it should be in the ``.img`` format.
 You can drag a file onto the terminal window, or place a file called `BaseSystem.img` in the root of the project directory to have it be detected automatically.

-If it is in the ***.dmg** format - this is okay - the script will automatically detect this and convert it for you during the configuration process.
+If it is in the ``.dmg`` format - this is okay - the script will automatically detect this and convert it for you during the configuration process.
+This becomes handy when using full offline installer ``InstallESD.dmg`` images.

-You can also choose to skip this step, but this is not recommended.
+You can also choose to skip this step, such as if you are simply re-generating the AutoPilot config for an existing install.

 |   **Default**  |     Accepted    |              _Examples_             |
 |:--------------:|:---------------:|:-----------------------------------:|